 It has not seen use since.

-Most of the buildings are still there, but all are heavily deteriorated and in danger of collapse.
+Most of the buildings are still standing, but all are heavily deteriorated and in danger of collapse.

 (Click thumbnails to enlarge)

 Currently, North Brother Island is a bird sanctuary.

 North Brother Island was also the site of the largest New York City-area disaster until the September 11th attacks in 2001.